 Two jobs in a single Block

-Two jobs are submitted.
-The first requests 8 Nodes; the second requests 4.
+You submit two jobs.
+The first requests 8 Nodes, and the second requests 4.
 The segment size is set to 1 for both jobs, following best practice.

 Realistic training example: A job with two Segments